EULO-Project/EULO/depends/README.md

         Exception: seh
         Build revision: 0
     c) Install mingw64
-    d) Copy openssl libs and headers compiled in step 4 to windows mingw directory
+    d) Copy openssl libs and headers compiled in step 4 from ubuntu 18.04 to windows 10 mingw directory
         where are the files located:
          depends/86_64-w64-mingw32/include/openssl     copy this full directory
          depends/86_64-w64-mingw32/lib/libcrypto.a